Files Submission

 The total maximum file size that can be uploaded from your local (computer) system is around 2 GB.
 If you have a file larger than 2 GB or have multiple files whose combined total size exceeds 2 GB, please submit the file(s) via the terminal.

-1. Click the add-files-via-computer-button button on the Files web page to add a new file by browsing your local file system
+button on the Files web page to add a new file by browsing your local file system

 Files web page: ‘Add new file by browsing local file system’ button

-Files submission: Upload File dialogue
+Files submission: Upload File dialog

-3. The new file(s) will be displayed on the Files web page after a successful submission.
+The new file(s) will be displayed on the Files web page after a successful submission.

 Files submission: Files’ web page displaying the uploaded file(s)